 Participants

-Forty-eight participants, aged between 18 and 30 years old (mean = 23.2, SD = 3.5) took part in the experiment.
-They were all right handed native German speakers.
-None of them reported hearing, psychiatric, neurological or linguistic disorders.
+Forty-eight participants, ages 18-30 (mean = 23.2, SD = 3.5), took part in the experiment.
+All participants were right-handed native speakers of German, and they reported having typical hearing and no psychiatric, neurological, or language disorders.
 Their participation was rewarded either by course credit or money.
-Participants were given details about the experimental procedure and provided their informed consent before the start of the experiment session.
+Participants were given details about the experimental procedure, and they provided their informed consent before starting the experiment.
 The study received ethical approval by the Ethical committee of the University of Potsdam (Germany).

 Overview of the experiment

-The experiment consisted in two experimental sessions.
-During each of these sessions, several experimental tasks were administrated.
-In the first session, participants performed a PWI task (Glaser & Glaser, 1982), and three tasks linked to the PWI material, a recall task, a delayed naming task, and a reading task.
-After these tasks they performed the following tests: the German MWT-B (Mehrfachwahl-Wortschatztest, Version B; (Lehrl, 1975)), the Coding subtest of the Wechsler Adult Intelligence Scale- Fourth Edition (WAIS-IV; (David Wechsler, 2008)), the digit span forward and backward subtest of the Wechsler Memory Scale Revised (D. Wechsler, 1948) and the Corsi Block-Tapping Task forward and backward (Corsi, 1973) .
-During the second session, we assessed updating abilities of participant by making use of 3 span tasks, sustained attentional abilities by making use of 2 tasks, and non-selective and selective inhibition by making use of 3 tasks (see below for a description).
+The experiment was conducted in two sessions.
+In the first session, participants performed a PWI task (Glaser & Glaser, 1982) and three tasks linked to the PWI material: a recall task, a delayed naming task, and a reading task.
+After these tasks, they performed the following tests: the German MWT-B (Mehrfachwahl-Wortschatztest, Version B; (Lehrl, 1975)); the Coding subtest of the Wechsler Adult Intelligence Scale- Fourth Edition (WAIS-IV; (David Wechsler, 2008)); the digit span forward and backward subtest of the Wechsler Memory Scale Revised (D. Wechsler, 1948) and the Corsi Block-Tapping Task forward and backward (Corsi, 1973) .
+During the second session, we administered three span tasks to assess participants’ updating abilities. sustained attentional abilities by making use of 2 tasks, and non-selective and selective inhibition by making use of 3 tasks (see below for a description).

 First session tasks: PWI and associated tasks